Parambikulam Wildlife Sanctuary in Kerala

 Reaching Parambikulam Wildlife Sanctuary from Tamilnadu is easy.
 This sanctuary is just 65 KM far from Pollachi.
 There are 2 STC buses plying from Pollachi to this place, and many KRSTC buses from Kerala plying to this place.
 There are many taxis that can be hired at Pollachi.
 The nearest airport is Coimbatore, which is 40 KM from Pollachi.
 The nearest railway station is at Pollachi.

-If you have planned to cover Topslip too on the same day, hiring a taxi is the best option.
+If you have planned to cover Top slip too along with parambikulam on the same day, hiring a taxi is the best option.

 Things Or Activities To Do in Parambikulam Wildlife Sanctuary: